Species-at-Risk Snake Habitat Course

 -

-Explain the role of BMPs, the ESA, and the ecological importance of Ontario’s SAR snakes.
+Demonstrate understanding of BMPs, ESA, and the ecological importance of SAR snakes by explaining key concepts.

 -